SYSC4805-Winter2022/sysc4805-project-group-5-l2-spiro-disco-ball/README.md

-Implementation of GoTo function | Aedyn Ladd | Tadgh McDonald-Jensen Tomography Based Environmental Mapping | Aedyn Ladd | N/A Corner Detection and Map Awareness | Aedyn Ladd | N/A
+Implementation of GoTo function | Aedyn Ladd | Tadgh McDonald-Jensen Tomography Based Environmental Mapping | Aedyn Ladd | N/A Corner Detection and Map Awareness | Aedyn Ladd | N/A Cellular Decomposition | Aedyn Ladd and David Casciano | N/A

 ### **Reporting**
 To access reports such as: